 Cooper's unusual tricks have resulted in some media/press attention, including an interview with the Daily Mail, an interview published in The Sun, Mirror, and other publications, and videos shared by a large number of media outlets including the NY Post and Huffington Post.
 In 2015 Cooper's puppy tongue trick video was even featured on the home page of Yahoo!
 In 2016 Kirsty and Cooper were filmed as part of a TV documentary (more detail to follow).
-Since 2015, Cooper also has a talent agent - the lovely Layla at Urban Paws UK.
+From 2015-2022 Cooper also had a talent agent - the lovely Layla at Urban Paws UK.

 Although some have claimed that Cooper is on the path to doggy stardom, Kirsty isn't sure of where things will go, or where she wants them to go - apart from she wants to make sure that Cooper is happy and content!
 Currently (December 2016), Cooper spends most of his time snuggling at home, mixed in with some runs on the beach and occasional training sessions.

 I’m Cooper’s human.
 Do you really want to know about me?
-Well, I’m 29 years old and am self-employed as a web developer (you probably wouldn’t be able to tell by looking at this site though; it’s not my best work!).
+Well, I’m 29 years old and work as a web app/API developer (you probably wouldn’t be able to tell by looking at this site though; it’s not my best work!).
 I’m a citizen of both the UK and US; I was born in Northampton, England but moved to San Diego, California when I was 9.
 When I was a kid I was terrified of dogs!
 I only got over my fear of them after I met a nice, chilled out cocker spaniel as a young teenager.
 I graduated from UC San Diego in 2009.
 In 2012 I moved back to England and am now living in Lytham, Lancashire.
 I sound English when I talk, with maybe a tiny hint of American on certain words.
-Besides training Cooper, my other hobbies are web development (it’s my hobby too) and Lego.

 I'm not a dog trainer and I do not have a degree in animal behaviour.
 However, I do enjoy reading books and scientific journal articles about dog and animal behaviour.
 In the beginning, Cooper's tricks were purely for entertainment, but as time has gone by I've realised that I don't care too much for the showbiz world.
 I don't want to lie about what Cooper can do, or fake his performances so that people are entertained.
 I'm interested in finding out what Cooper is capable of doing - for real.
 I also hope to share the importance of mental stimulation for dogs, and to inspire other dog owners to challenge their dogs beyond what they might have thought was possible.